 Note: Disk sizes reported by manufacturers usually represent the unformatted capacity of disks.
-Also, most manufacturers use the terms megabyte and gigabyte to mean a million (1,000,000) and a billion (1,000,000) bytes respectively, rather than the usual meaning of 1,048,576 and1,073,741,824 bytes.
-For the above example, the actual size for the disk as quoted by the manufacturer was 9.6 gigabytes.
+Also, most manufacturers use the terms megabyte and gigabyte to mean a million (1,000,000) and a billion (1,000,000) bytes respectively, rather than the usual meaning of 1,048,576 and 1,073,741,824 bytes.

-To replace a boot disk:
+To replace a failed boot disk:

-- 1 Boot the system from an alternate boot disk (see "Booting from alternate boot disks" on page 36). - 2 Remove the association between the failing device and its disk name using the "Remove a disk for replacement" function of vxdiskadm.
-(See the vxdiskadm (1M) manual page for more information.) - 3 Shut down the system and replace the failed hardware. - 4 After rebooting from the alternate boot disk, use the vxdiskadm "Replace a failed or removed disk" menu item to notify VxVM that you have replaced the failed disk.
+1 Boot the system from an alternate boot disk.

+See "Booting from alternate boot disks" on page 45.

+2 Remove the association between the failing device and its disk name using the "Remove a disk for replacement" function of vxdiskadm.

+See the vxdiskadm (1M) manual page.

+- 3 Shut down the system and replace the failed hardware. - 4 After rebooting from the alternate boot disk, use the vxdiskadm "Replace a failed or removed disk" menu item to notify VxVM that you have replaced the failed disk.

-Caution: If the replacement disk was previously an encapsulated root disk under VxVM control, select to reorganize the disk when prompted.
+Warning: If the replacement disk was previously an encapsulated root disk under VxVM control, select to reorganize the disk when prompted.
 Otherwise, the disk is left with an invalid VTOC that renders the system unbootable.
 Ensure that you have made at least one valid copy of any existing data on the disk.